BeerHuntor/Pizza-Express-/Assets/Admin/DailyDevlog.md

         - Added game options menu in the main menu and a pause menu that appears when paused with adjustable sound sliders - used mixer to have different audio channels for music and sound effects allowing for each to be independantly adjusted.
         - Streamed the process on twitch for 7.5 hours.
         - Play tested the game myself,  and left thoughts of the experience in the feedback document.
+        - Removed the animation on the interactable buttons and replaced with a straight sprite swap.